BunsenFeng/FactKB/README.md

                         weight decay (default 1d-5)
 ```

+Make sure that `<model>-retrained-<corpus>` is a pretrained model from step 2 and exists in `models/`.

-It will be automatically saved and evaluated on the test split of your specified test dataset.
+It will be automatically saved in `weights/` and evaluated on the test split of your specified test dataset.

 ### Data Pointers